fesmc/Chion.jl/docs/src/tests/test_energy_flux_analytical.md

-# Energy Flux Analytical Tests
+# Energy Flux Analytical Validation Note

-This page documents the three analytical checks in `test/test_energy_flux_analytical.jl`.
+This page records the analytical checks used to verify the current energy-balance documentation.
+These notes are retained as validation material;

-## Test 1: Single-layer closed-form update
+they are not currently backed by a file in `test/`.

+## Single-Layer Closed-Form Update

-For one snow layer, the solver should match the exact implicit-Euler solution:
+For one snow layer, the implemented implicit-Euler update is

 ```math
 T^{n+1} = \frac{T^n + \lambda F_{\mathrm{const}}}{1 + \lambda F_{\mathrm{lin}}},